tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 same way.

 The screen size of Moto Z Play is 5.5 inches, slightly bigger than the 5.2 inches screen of Nexus 5X.
-However, after a few weeks of usage I have grown used to the bigger screen and phone size.
+After a couple weeks of usage I have grown used to the bigger screen and phone size.
 In comparison to Nexus 5X, Moto Z Play has comparable 403 PPI at full HD.
 On enhanced color mode, the colors on screen look more vibrant and attractive than